nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 and wants to manage contacts faster than a typical mouse/GUI driven app.
 Typically, they want to answer the following questions quickly:
-* How much money was loaned?
+* How much cash was loaned?
 * To whom it was loaned to?
 * When the person is due to return the loan?
 * When did the person last loan?

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: Manage contacts faster than a typical mouse/GUI driven app

 Our address book is tailored for business owners whose job might involve loaning items on a regular basis.
 It simplifies loan categorization and tracks product quality post-return,